Eligibility to Nominate

 - A nominee does not have to be an APS member, except for the Justin Jankunas Doctoral Dissertation Award in Chemical Physics, the Outstanding Doctoral Thesis Award in Astrophysics, Deborah Jin Award for Outstanding Doctoral Thesis Research in Atomic, Molecular, or Optical Physics require APS membership and unit affiliation (as do most unit awards).

 - Emphasis should generally be on the nominee’s recent work.

 - Most nominees are individuals, but in some cases teams may be nominated, especially collaborations involving more than one institution.
 When considering nominating a team, only nominate the primary members who have made original and indispensable contributions.

-- An APS prizes or awards recipient may be nominated for other APS prizes or awards for new work or achievements, or significant extension of the previously awarded work or achievements.
+- An APS prize or award recipient may be nominated for other APS prizes or awards for new work or achievements, or significant extension of the previously awarded work or achievements.
 Please do not nominate a person or team for the same work or achievements for which they have already received a APS Society level prize or award (dissertation or unit awards are OK).

 Specific nomination components are listed on each award page, but generally, a nomination consists of:

 - The nominee’s name, institution, contact information, (and for dissertation/thesis awards, date nominee passed their dissertation/thesis defense)

 - A suggested citation (usually citations do not include the person’s name, and start with “For...”.
 See the APS prize and award recipients page for examples.
 Limit the citation to 300 characters or less, including spaces)

 - A nomination letter evaluating the nominee's qualifications in the light of the particular features of the prize or award and identifying the specific work or achievement to be recognized

 - At least two, but no more than four, letters of support

 - Complete a provided demographics form (if known/wish to specify age, gender, race, and ethnicity of the nominee).